CPHS/OPHS Glossary of Terms

 Exempt Review:

-human subjects.
+subjects.
 There are six (6) federally-defined exempt categories.
+UCB

 Expedited Review:

-rather than by the entire IRB.
-Federal rules permit expedited review
+than by the entire IRB.
+Federal rules permit expedited review for specific

-for specific categories of research listed in the regulations at
+categories of research listed in the regulations at Federal Register

 Experimental:

-is unproven or not yet scientifically validated with respect to safety
+unproven or not yet scientifically validated with respect to safety and

-and efficacy.
-A procedure may be considered “experimental”
+efficacy.
+A procedure may be considered “experimental” without

-without necessarily being part of a formal study (research) to evaluate
+necessarily being part of a formal study (research) to evaluate its usefulness.

 Experimental Study: